pex-tool/pex/docs/scie.md

-When you add the `--scie eager` option to your `pex` command line, Pex uses the [science]( https://science.scie.app/) [projects](https://github.com/a-scie/) to produce what is known as a `scie` (pronounced like "ski") binary powered by the [Python Standalone Builds]( https://github.com/indygreg/python-build-standalone) CPython distributions.
+When you add the `--scie eager` option to your `pex` command line, Pex uses the [science]( https://science.scie.app/) [projects](https://github.com/a-scie/) to produce what is known as a `scie` (pronounced like "ski") binary powered by the [Python Standalone Builds]( https://github.com/indygreg/python-build-standalone) CPython distributions or the distributions released by [PyPy](https://pypy.org/download.html) depending on which interpreter your PEX targets.
 The end product looks and behaves like a traditional PEX except in two aspects:
-+ The PEX scie file is larger than the equivalent PEX file since it contains a CPython distribution.
++ The PEX scie file is larger than the equivalent PEX file since it contains a Python distribution.
 + The PEX scie file is a native executable binary.

 For example, here we create a traditional PEX, a `--sh-boot` PEX and a PEX scie and examine the